 Standard Ireland is protected from underwriting volatility through its comprehensive external and internal reinsurance programs (specifically the 90% quota share with Standard Re).
-For example, a 10% increase in gross loss ratio is estimated to impact Standard Ireland's tier 1 own funds by 6%.
+For example, a 5% increase in gross loss ratio would reduce the underwriting result (net of reinsurance) by \$0.6m, equivalent to 1.7% of the net assets of the club.